 - I don't have a specific age.
 I don't want to feel like, "Oh no, I'm twenty-three.
 I need to get married by the end of this year!"
 I want to be older than I am now when I get married.
 It'd be nice to graduate college first, but I won't limit myself.
 If it's a God-thing, I'll get married before then.
 It all depends on when I fall in love. :)

 3.)
 Do you want any kids?

 - At this point, I can't see myself being a mom.
-I'm not a very nurturing person and I tend to be impatient.
 However, it will ultimately depend on what God wants for my life, so I don't want to give an absolute no. But if I do have kids, I would like it to be later on in life.

 4.)
 What's your favorite movie and why?